 Why Responding to Negative Reviews Matters More Than You Think

 Set up Google Business notifications so you never miss a review.
-Responding within 24 hours shows urgency and care — the faster you reply, the more likely the reviewer is to update their rating.
+Responding quickly, ideally the same business day, shows urgency and care.

 Keep your response under 150 words.
 Long responses can come across as defensive.
 Be concise, warm, and action-oriented.